The Law of Prägnanz

 Further Examples of the Law of Pragnanz in UX Design

-Some other examples from well-known brands that further illustrate how best to apply the law or principle of Pragnanz in UX design include:
+Some other examples from well-known brands that further illustrate how to apply the law—or principle—of Pragnanz in UX design best include these:

 Apple

 Apple is renowned for its minimalist and user-friendly interfaces.
-The design of their products, such as the iPhone and MacBook, follows the principles of simplicity and clarity.
-The use of clean lines, intuitive gestures, and straightforward icons lets users easily navigate and interact with the interfaces.
-Because Apple follows the law of Pragnanz, it means that their products are visually appealing and user-friendly.
+The design of their products—such as the iPhone and MacBook—follows the principles of simplicity and clarity.
+Clean lines, intuitive gestures and straightforward icons let users easily navigate and interact with the interfaces.
+Because Apple follows the law of Pragnanz, it means their products are visually appealing and user-friendly.

 Screenshot of Apple homepage.